How to Apply

 Completed applications are sent to the appropriate divisional admissions committee for review.
 Admission decisions are based on a careful assessment of school records, English language proficiency, and the school's ability to meet the student's needs within the existing programs.

 TAS reserves the right to request additional diagnostic testing or a full evaluation before a decision is made for any students KA through grade 12.
-Decisions may be 1) acceptance, 2) place on the waiting list, or 3) denial.

 STEP 4: ADMISSION DECISIONS

 If an applicant is qualified and space is available, a formal letter of acceptance will be sent that will provide information for registration and enrollment.
 Each year a few students are conditionally accepted.

 Qualified applicants are placed in a waiting status when there is no space available in the selected grade.
 Every effort will be made to inform the candidate's family about space availability so that the family can plan appropriately.
 Given the school's admission priority system, a student's waiting status may change if there are subsequent applications from families with higher priority.

 Any students with an application on a waiting status will be invited to reapply for the next school year.

 Students can be denied admission on the basis of their academic record, behavioral record, or their English language proficiency.
 Students can also be denied admission when TAS lacks a program to meet their individual needs.
 Denied students may not reapply for the same academic year.